danielnrocha/sf_fires_incidents/README.md

 This repo includes:
 - Ingestion in Snowflake from S3 data lake
 - Analytics modeling and tests using dbt
-- Terraform scripts to integrate AWS with Snowflake

 ### Resources: